xuwang/kube-aws-terraform/README.md

 You may need to update the /etc/hosts file periodically if your connection to the api server stops working because AWS ELB IP address can change.

-The API server name is registered with Route53 and is aliased to the API server's ELB name.
+Note: The API server name is registered with Route53 and is aliased to the API server's ELB name.
 If you delegate the example.com domain to Route53, you don't need to modify /etc/hosts file.

 ### Config kubectl and deploy add-ons